RoelantD/Workshop-AIBOT/Challenge 1/readme.md

 * Select all the colors and link them to the entity "LedColor"

 ![](Assets/img_luis_1007.jpg)
-* Your project should look the picture up.
+* Your project should look the picture above.

 * Click the "train" button in the top right
 * When the training is done click the "test" button